AmericanGeezus/TeamsFunctions/docs/Get-AzureAdUserLicense.md

 Accept wildcard characters: False
 ```

-### -DisplayAll
+### -FilterRelevantForTeams
-Displays all Licenses, not only identified or relevant Teams Licenses
+Filters the output and displays only Licenses relevant to Teams

 ```yaml
 Type: SwitchParameter